-If, in accordance with the provisions of this ordinance and Kentucky Revised Statutes, changes are made in zone boundaries or other matters portrayed on the Official Zoning Map, such changes shall be made on the Official Zoning Map by the Zoning Administrator and/or NKAPC promptly after the amendment to this ordinance has been approved by the legislative body. and the NKAPC has been officially notified by a certified copy of said amendment in ordinance form.
-No building, structure, sign or fence permit shall be approved or issued until the Official Zoning Map indicates the proper zoning for the use intended as indicated upon the application permit.
+If, in accordance with the provisions of this ordinance and Kentucky Revised Statutes, changes are made in zone boundaries or other matters portrayed on the Official Zoning Map, such changes shall be made on the Official Zoning Map by the Zoning Administrator promptly after the amendment to this ordinance has been approved by the legislative body.
+No building, structure, sign or fence permit shall be approved or issued until the Official

+Zoning Map indicates the proper zoning for the use intended as indicated upon the application permit.